hung60129/ChROseq_2.0/README.md

 source /home/pr46_0001/cornell_tutorials/ChROseq_tutorial/HOMER/setHOMERenv.bsh
 ```

 We use function `findMotifsGenome.pl` from HOMER.
 Usage of the command is: `findMotifsGenome.pl <peak/BED file> <genome> <output directory> -size # [options]`.
 We execute this job (see the example command below) by providing TREs of interest and proper background regions.
-Regardless the background file is provided or not, HOMER will normalize the background to remove GC-bias and will also perform autonormalization. <br>
+Regardless of whether the background file is provided or not, HOMER will normalize the background to remove GC-bias and will also perform autonormalization. <br>

 ```
 findMotifsGenome.pl [PROJECT-NAME-stageA-specific-TRE].bed \